School of Justice Studies

 Lawrence FLEUR, Stirk SARA, Cavandoli SOFIA, Diver ALICE.
 2021.
 Equity as ‘Monstrous Offspring’?
 Trusts, Estoppel, and other Horrors Critical legal conference - 2021FRANKENLAW: COMMUNITY, DIVISION, MODERNITY

-Brooman S, Stirk S. 2020.
-Who am I?: Using reflective practice and self-determination to redefine ‘employability’ in legal education.
-Liverpool Law Review: a journal of contemporary legal issues, 41 :79-98 DOI Public Url
+Brooman SD, Stirk SK.
+2020.
+Who am I?: Using reflective practice and self-determination to redefine ‘employability’ in legal education Liverpool Law Review, 41 :79-98 DOI Publisher Url Public Url

-Stirk SK, Aiello M, Box M. LJMU Case Study on how the creation of the new Leadership and Development Foundation Associate role demonstrates a pioneering approach to leadership development and change capability in Higher Education. brown G, Huxley L. Leadership Foundation for Higher Education, Advance HE, Publisher Url Public Url
+Stirk SK, Aiello M, Box M. 2019.
+The Leadership and Development Foundation Associate Role at LJMU: a case study brown G, Huxley L. Leadership Foundation for Higher Education, Advance HE, Publisher Url Public Url

 Equity as Monstrous Offspring?
 Trusts, Estoppel, and other Horrors, CRITICAL LEGAL CONFERENCE 2021 ; FRANKENLAW, DUNDEE UNIVERSITY, Oral presentation.
 2021